xacxavier/Store-Homepage-And-Shopping-Cart/README.md

 # Frontend-Store-With-Shopping-Cart
 This project includes the design and development of an eCommerce website with an integrated shopping cart.
-MySQL was used to store the database with the products information, and JavaScript and PHP for the rest of the functionalities.
+MySQL was used to store the database with the products information, and JavaScript and PHP for the rest of the backend the functionalities.

 FrontPage